 After waiting for summer to arrive for what seemed like forever, it’s here.
-You don’t know what to do with your kids who are home from school day and night.
+You don’t know what to do with your kids, who are home from school day and night.
 Well, there’s no need to fret!
-There are tons of activities that you can take your kids out to enjoy.
-Take a look at some of the top things to do with your kids this summer season.
+There are tons of activities that you can take your kids to enjoy.
+Take a look at some of the top things to do with your kids this summer.

 Go to a Concert